strangiato/pipenv-s2i-example/README.md

 ## Conclusion

 In this article we discussed some of the common problems Python developers encounter when attempting to containerize applications and how we can solve some of those problems with `pipenv` and s2i.
+Additionally, we created a simple web application using pipenv and Python-s2i on OpenShift.